-It’s all a bunch of HOOEY.
-You heard me, Yoga Alliance, HOOEY, and I am done with it and with you.
+It’s all a bunch of HOOEY, and I am done with it.
 I am dedicated to svadyaya, or self study, and also to satya, or TRUTH.
-My truth and my svadyaya tell me that you folks are full of HOOEY, I am telling people I think you are full of HOOEY, and I am done with you and your registration service, and your telling me what I can and cannot call what I do.
-I teach therapeutic yoga.
-You hear that, Yoga Alliance?
+My truth and my svadyaya tell me that Yoga Alliance is full of HOOEY, I am telling people I think they are full of HOOEY, and I am done with them and their registration service, and their telling me what I can and cannot call what I do.
 I TEACH THERAPEUTIC YOGA, and people find value and comfort in the practice.
 I don’t teach power flow, I don’t teach athletic stuff, none of that.
 I teach people how to breathe, and explore, and find comfort and ease in their bodies.
 I watch people with insulin pumps have to turn them off because their numbers drop 100 points during pranayama.
 I watch people with MS stop shaking because of pranayama.
 I watch the vagus nerve work its magic.
 I am not the message, I am the guide.
 I am the conduit.
 I am not the practice, I am the map for the practice, and the map is therapeutic.
 To call what I teach anything else is dishonest.

 Not to worry, students.
 I am still going to be disappearing for long weekends or sometimes even weeks, going to trainings with teachers I respect and whose message aligns with my vision.
 I still want to grow and learn and become a stronger and better yogi and teacher as time passes, but I will be playing in my very own sandbox, and I will no longer have an RYT after my name, since Yoga Alliance holds the copyright on the title and if I don’t pay my money I can’t use it(and what does that tell you about exactly how much the title is worth???).